UK’s first womb transplant a ‘massive success’ after sister’s donation

 She added: “On behalf of the whole health service, I would like to send my best wishes for a speedy recovery to the donor and recipient on what is an amazing milestone.”

-Adam Balen, professor of reproductive medicine and surgery at Leeds Teaching Hospitals NHS Trust, said: “This is an excellent and highly significant achievement, being the first uterine transplant to be performed in the UK and I congratulate the Oxford/London team.”
+Adam Balen, professor of reproductive medicine and surgery at Leeds Teaching Hospitals NHS Trust, said the operation was an “excellent and highly significant achievement”.